VIBAG-bg/clash-royale-bot-api-checker/README.md

 # Clash Royale Bot API Checker

-A Python Telegram bot that monitors a Clash Royale clan using the official Clash Royale API and MongoDB Atlas.
+A Python Telegram bot that monitors a Clash Royale clan using the official Clash Royale API and PostgreSQL.

 ## Features